Perform over-representation analysis with the results from cluster_hits()

 Each row corresponds to one

 (database, geneset, gene)association.
-The same gene may appear in multiple gene sets.- DB
+The same gene may appear in multiple gene sets.- clusterProfiler_params

 list|NULL: A named list of arguments passed directly to the corresponding functions in the clusterProfiler package.
 Typical entries includepvalueCutoff,pAdjustMethod,minGSSize,maxGSSize, andqvalueCutoff.
 The names must match the argument names in clusterProfiler; see the clusterProfiler documentation for details.
 IfNULL(default), the standard clusterProfiler defaults are used.- mapping_cfg